 Hardware will be available to rent for the weekend.
 Mentors will be available for technical guidance and to troubleshoot.
 Come to HealthHacks especially if you don't know anything about hardware or 3D printing and want to learn!

 HealthHacks would not exist without great sponsors.
 The event is an excellent opportunity to connect with and evaluate talent.
 You’ll see how the next generation of leaders can scope and creatively solve problems under pressure.

-Includes all the benefits of the silver, bronze and supporter packages, with the exception of a named meal.
+Includes all the benefits of the silver, bronze, and supporter packages, with the exception of a named meal.

 Includes all the benefits of the bronze and supporter packages.

 Includes all the benefits of the supporter package.